afkarxyz/FFmpeg-Xfade-GUI/README.md

 ## TODO

+> The next feature update will be released once we reach over 100 downloads.

 - [x] Support for more file formats (v1.1)
 - [ ] Selecting more than one transition
 - [ ] Randomizing transitions